 Another good choice is LED lights.
 They provide the exactly light wavelengths for succulents, red or blue.
 The disadvantage is that they can’t provide full spectrum.
-So according to your needs to choose the type of lights and we just talked about the impact on succulents of the red and blue wavelengths.
+So according to your needs to choose the type of lights and we just talked about the impact on succulent plants of the red and blue wavelengths.
 However, LED lights are less expensive and yield less heat.
 These advantages would save power and avoid the burn risk.

 How to use it?

-Succulents need a light-dark cycle for ‘relaxing’.
+Succulents need a light-dark cycle for 'relaxing'.
 They use the period of darkness for transferring the nutrients into their leaves.
-So 24 hours grow light is not a good choice to grow succulents.
+So 24 hours grow light is NOT a choice to grow succulents.
 13-18 hours per day is recommended.
 It might be quite longer than the time of exposure under the sunlight.
 That’s because a plant that is exposed to grow lights for 13 hours will get about the same amount of light energy that it will get when exposed to just the sun for 6 hours.

 - Rotating the plants once a week, let each corner of the succulent can absorb the lights.
 Or place the grow light directly above the succulent.